nas5w/typeofnan-javascript-quizzes/README.md

 <hr />

-# :rocket: How to run the app locally
+# :Rocket: How to run the app locally

 In order to use this app locally, the package manager _yarn_ needs to be installed